 The Society during 2010-2017

 The most central thing about society today is the digital era.
-Even though internet and social media existed before our current decade, it have exploded in past years.
+Even though internet and social media existed before our current decade, it has exploded in the past years.
 The social media platforms are no longer in the early development stages, but the very peak of it.
-Companies, private persons and other organisations are not only existing irl, but have several communication channels through social media.
+Companies, private persons and other organisations are not only existing irl anymore, but have a digital life too through several communication channels on social media.
 Books, paper magazines and dvds are no longer the go-to choice for news and entertainment; but e-books, online newspapers and streaming services as Netflix and HBO.

-Bloggers are not as big as they used to be, but the sharing of one’s fashionable life is done on easier channels like Instagram/Youtube.
-There’s a great understanding in that too, as it’s easier to have all in one place rather than find bloggers on different url:s (how annoying to have to put that effort in, eh right?).
+Bloggers are perhaps not as big as they used to be, or at least their blogs aren’t.
+These days it’s easier to put up with an Instagram feed rather than blog posts.
+There’s a great understanding in that too from an audience’s perspective, as it’s more convenient to have all in one place rather than to find bloggers on different url:s (how annoying to have to put that effort in, eh right?).
 Since fashion bloggers/beauty bloggers were mansplained to not be considered serious jobs (even though they’re making the big bucks) people started to use the title “influencer” as a way to re-brand and re-define what it means to talk about what you like and a few thousands might listen.
-The information overflow is making it harder for anything to breakthrough, which makes “go viral” the new “overnight success”.
+The information overflow is making it harder for anything to break through, which makes “go viral” the new “overnight success”.

 The style of 2010-2017

 Oh gosh, I have no idea how to summarize this properly as every other style seem to be trending these days.
-I do realize that fashion hit a new (low) point when the 90s came back and the early 00s are slowly making their return as well.
-And this is where it gets interesting and discussions I’ve had with you on countless occasions: is today’s fashion anything new?
+I do realize that fashion hit a new (low) point when the 90s came back and the early 2000s is slowly making its return as well.
+And this is where it gets interesting.
+I’ve had countless of discussions with you on this topic: is today’s fashion new?
 No it isn’t but yes it is.
 We’ve worn the styles before, but we’ve never styled them this way before.
 We’ve worn the clothes before, but we’ve never channeled them this way before.

 To give some examples: Yes, people wore the off shoulder style in the 19th century with the statement sleeves.
-But not as blouses but decorated gowns.
-Yes, people wore midi skirts in the 40s, but not in contemporary styles as silver metallic but brown and green.
+But not as blouses but heavily embellished gowns.
+Yes, people wore midi skirts in the 40s, but not in contemporary styles as silver metallic but practical colors as brown and green.
 Yes, people wore leather jackets in the 50s.
-But not in popping colors and embroidery.
+But not in popping colors and embroidery but classic black and perhaps white.

 And that’s how it goes, we take elements from the past and mix them with current trends to create something new.
 It’s a fashion world of eclecticism.
 Some elements from different decades are mixed to create something new, which in itself creates an illusion of a fashion that is going backwards, when it’s indeed is moving forward.
-Even though the fashion today feels like a space of acceptance of different styles (it partly is) there are some styles that are more distinct and defining than others.
-I’ve roughly sectioned it to these, where the instablogger is where the mainstream fashion is centered.
+The 50s could only focus on the fashion that existed before but couldn’t mix it with the 70s fashion as we do it today (a leather jacket with a paisley blouse, hellooo).
+Even though the fashion today feels like a space of acceptance of different styles (it partly is), there are some styles that are more distinct and defining than others.
+I’ve roughly sectioned it to these, where the Instablogger is where the mainstream fashion is centered.
 Jeans, sneakers, a blouse, a leather jacket and a statement bag?
 Yeah, pretty much so.
+Here’s three styles/people that are defining the contemporary fashion:

-The best part about the general instablogger is their aim to strive for individuality and attempt to create something new with the current trends.
+The best part about the general Instablogger is their aim to strive for individuality and attempt to create something new with the current trends.
 But the world of Instagram is fast paced and within a few weeks every other blogger is trying the trend.
-The core in an instablogger’s wardrobe are fashion essentials, but often with a safety-zone twist.
-You have the mandatory jeans, often distressed or some embroidery or subtle embellishment.
-You also have the blouse or shirt in a bright color, often off shoulder with ruffles.
+The core in an Instablogger’s wardrobe are fashion essentials, but often with a safety-zone twist.
+You have the mandatory, classic, jeans, but often distressed or subtle embellishment.
+You also have the classic blouse or shirt, but often with ruffles, some embroidery or another twist.

 The leather jacket, or bomber jacket, is a must to any outfit and works as the ultimate go-to piece.
 As of late years, often with embroidery or patches to keep it interesting.
 Sneakers as in Adidas or Nike are also common and fishnet tights or socks to contrast the sporty style.
 A statement bag is a must whether you can afford the luxury labels or not.
 Céline, Gucci and Chanel are without a doubt leading that game.
 The overall outfit is rather colorless, only embracing some dove shades as navy blue, forest green or blush.
 Red, yellow and pink are however popular for accessories as bag, shoes or sunnies.

-For the summer year, other important wardrobe staples are the romper, the maxi dress and the midi skirt.
-Preferably in a fun print, with a bohemian touch, and more likely to be more colorful.
-The sleeves as in statement sleeves with ruffles are the latest and every other clothing piece is working the style.
-Except having endless of photos of similar outfits, photos of food, coffee, quotes, flatlays or flowers are insanely popular and common.
+For the summer year, other important wardrobe staples includes the romper, the maxi dress and the midi skirt.
+Preferably in a fun print, with a bohemian touch, and likely to be more colorful than the winter fashion.
+The sleeves, as in statement sleeves with ruffles, are the latest and every other clothing piece is working the style.
+Except having endless of photos of similar outfits, photos of food, coffee, quotes, flatlays or flowers are insanely popular.
 The overall feeling is quite fresh, clean, neat and soft with a bit of an edge.

 Street Style Pro

 And same goes for the rest of these girls, they take current trends and they take it a step bolder.
 Often expensive designer wear and pieces that are more of fashion than everyday style.
 They are often working more closely with the fashion industry and do designer collabs with the big brands.
-Their style feels a bit “more is more” too, perhaps not the ones I mentioned but the less known street style pros.
-Think Gucci or Louis Vuitton, that “more is more” style.
-They are somewhat the top of the hierarchy.
-As I’ve done with the ones above: these fashionistas feeds’ are most likely to incorporate random designers and interiors no one can afford.
-And always be travelling and constantly be on the way to a new destination.
+Their style feels a bit “more is more” too, perhaps not the ones I mentioned, but the less known street style pros.
+Think Gucci or Louis Vuitton, and you have the specific “more is more” style.
+They are somewhat the top of the hierarchy which makes sense as only a few can afford to keep up with their (life)style.

 Spotlight of 2010-2017: Eclecticism

-As you may have noticed too, I don’t bring up designers here as I’ve done in previous decades (or in the 2000-2010), why?
-Because designers don’t have that sole influence any longer.
-There are way too many designers, opinions and perspectives of fashion for one designer to influence a whole generation like Dior did in the 50s.
-But some designers are ofc more influential and some from the 10s have been: Balmain, Gucci, Isabel Marant and Chloé.
+As you may have noticed too, I don’t bring up designers here as I’ve done in previous decades (or in the 2000-2010).
+Why?
+Because designers don’t have that unique influence anymore.
+There are way too many designers, opinions and perspectives of fashion for one designer to influence a whole generation like Dior did in the 50s or YSL in the 60s.
+But some designers are ofc more influential and some from the 2010s have been: Balmain, Gucci, Isabel Marant and Chloé.

 Transition to 2020s

 You know when you were a kid and you thought that the future fashion would be a true embracement of space age fashion?
 Like all white, all silver metallic, all minimalism, all motionless materials?
-Well, we ain’t going that way: yet.
+Well, we ain’t going that way, yet.
 I think we’ll keep the eclecticism for a while and keep on trying to find different styles within styles.
 But honestly though, I wouldn’t be surprised if we in a few years time would see the comeback of more homogenous styles where one style is more distinct.
 I mean, creating contrasts in an outfit is the main styling rule there is today.
-That won’t be so for another 10 years, something ought to change and it might go back to more distinct styles with clearer differences.
+That won’t be so for another 10 years, something ought to change and it might go back to more distinct styles with distinct differences.
+A future where it will be easier to see which style belongs to which decade.